Veronica L. Morrison

 - Lancaster Bar Association

 Veronica L. Morrison focuses her practice in construction law and litigation as well as commercial, real estate and environmental litigation.
 She also handles matters involving procurement and administrative law.
-Veronica has 13 years of experience practicing as a civil litigator and has been named one of Central Penn Business Journal’s 30 Women of Influence for her demonstrated commitment to her clients and the community.
+Veronica has nearly 15 years of experience practicing as a civil litigator.
+She was previously named one of Central Penn Business Journal’s 30 Women of Influence and was recently selected as one of its Forty Under 40 recipients based on her professional accomplishments, contributions to the community, and commitment to inspiring change.

 Prior to joining Mette, Evans & Woodside, Veronica practiced construction law at two smaller firms in the Pennsylvania area.
 Veronica started her career practicing law with large international firms in Chicago and New York, but her client focus and dedication to her family eventually brought her back to this area.